Seborrheic Dermatitis: What You Should Know

 These following conditions can also raise your risk of getting seborrheic dermatitis:

 - Eating disorder

-Because seborrheic dermatitis can look like other skin conditions, such as atopic dermatitis or psoriasis, make appointment with your doctor to get correct diagnosis and treatment plan.
+Because seborrheic dermatitis can look like other skin conditions, such as atopic dermatitis or psoriasis, seeing a doctor is important to get the correct diagnosis and treatment plan.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!

 Many people find it difficult to stick to normal, healthy eating habits during Ramadan.
 Here is a guide to the best way to break the fast.

 While fasting the body loses a lot of water in several ways.
 Read our top tips to know how to prevent dehydration caused by this fluids loss.